PMS Vs. Pregnancy Symptoms: Differences And Similarities

 3. Food cravings/aversions

-Pregnancy: You may have extreme cravings an increased appetite for some foods, and aversions for others.
+Pregnancy: You may experience food cravings during pregnancy, an increased appetite for some foods, and aversions for others.
 Some women also suffer from a food eating condition – pica – where they feel like eating non-food items such as dried paint flakes, metal pieces, and ice.
 In this case, you should consult your doctor immediately (6).
 These signs do not show in a PMS.

 4. Nausea and vomiting: